 The real Jesus never taught against nor did he ever authorize any changes to the Law of God given through Moses, and neither did Paul; please read ‘Paul Commands Us to Uphold the Law‘, ‘Zealous for the Law‘ and ‘Fulfilled or Abolished‘.

-Furthermore, in Acts Chapter 6, the Holy Spirit of God through Luke’s “post–Resurrection” writing about Stephen’s trial, proclaims Jesus did not change Moses.
+Furthermore, the Holy Spirit of God through Luke’s “post–Resurrection” writing about Stephen’s trial, proclaims Jesus did not change Moses.

 What does the text say?

 Verse 13 says “and they set up false witnesses”!

 The Holy Spirit clearly states that “false witnesses“ were brought in to accuse Stephen of blasphemy against the Law.
 Therefore, since these were false witnesses, Stephen did not blaspheme or speak against the Law of Moses.

 God’s Spirit-inspired-Word proclaims the accusation that Jesus came to change Moses is “false“, yet this is the very thing that mainstream Christianity teaches to be true!?!

 99% of today’s Christian population take the side of those false witnesses.
 Why?
 It’s because we were taught from the cradle that Jesus came to abolish and to do away with the Law of Moses.
-According to what we just read in the ‘Word of God’ this is actually false.
+According to what we have just read in the ‘Word of God’ this is actually false.